colabottles/toddl/posts/an-event-apart-boston-2018.md

 Speed of Usefulness, how quickly can you get the right content to your customer?
 How quickly can you solve their problem?
 What is the shortest distance between the problem and the solution?

 Content Performance Quotient (CPQ).
 The time it takes your customer to get the information she came for.
-The time it takes to for a specific customer to find, receive, and absorb your most important content.
+The time it takes for a specific customer to find, receive, and absorb your most important content.

 <blockquote cite="Jeffrey Zeldman">FAQs are the junk drawer of content.</blockquote>